PM talks investment roadshow strategy

-Prime Minister and Finance Minister Srettha Thavisin is gearing up for an investment roadshow to be organised during his trip to the 78th UN General Assembly in New York from Sept 18–24.
+Prime Minister and Finance Minister Srettha Thavisin is gearing up for an investment roadshow to be organised during his trip to the 78th UN General Assembly in New York from Sept 18 to 24, 2023.

 To prepare, Mr Srettha on Thursday met Narit Therdsteerasukdi, secretary-general of the Board of Investment (BoI), to discuss the board's strategy to attract foreign investors while in the United States.

-The premier said it takes two to three years for foreign investments to bear fruit, so his government must work immediately.
+The former property tycoon said it takes two to three years for foreign investments to bear fruit, so his government must work immediately.
 His upcoming trip is seen as an opportunity to introduce investment opportunities in Thailand to international business leaders.

 He said the information supplied by the BoI will be used to speed up foreign investments in Thailand, pledging to promote and support investment projects that are beneficial to the country.